padrinoDB/Rpadrino/cran-comments.md

-This is a submission of Rpadrino 0.0.4.
-It patches the package for compatitility with a dependency: ipmr, which was just updated on CRAN today.
-Unfortunately, the current version of Rpadrino is incompatible with the latest version of ipmr, so I need to submit this immediately to minimize disruption.
-The last submission was in December, 2021.
+This is a submission of Rpadrino 0.0.5.
+It contains an update that checks for internet before downloading a resource, and fails predictably and informatively if there is no internet connection.
+This is in response to a message from CRAN maintainers earlier this week that this update was required for the package to stay on CRAN.

 Additional information on this submission: